junxit/us-congress-bills-115/metadata.md

 - 2017-01-06 — Introduced in House
 - 2017-01-06 — Introduced in House
 - 2017-01-06 — Referred to the House Committee on Energy and Commerce.
+- 2017-01-25 — Referred to the Subcommittee on Environment.
+- 2017-11-15 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 13 - 9 .
+- 2017-11-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2017-12-06 — Committee Consideration and Mark-up Session Held.
+- 2017-12-06 — Ordered to be Reported by the Yeas and Nays: 33 - 20.
+- 2018-12-11 — Placed on the Union Calendar, Calendar No. 833.
+- 2018-12-11 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+115-1073.
+- 2018-12-11 — Reported by the Committee on Energy and Commerce.
+H. Rept.
+115-1073.